NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Related works

 \subsection{Traditional interpolation approaches for scattered data}

-Traditional interpolation approaches for scattered data use explicitly pre-defined basis functions to construct interpolation function, e.g., Lagrange interpolation, Newton interpolation \citep{heath2018scientific}, B-spline interpolation \citep{hall1976optimal}, Shepard’s method \citep{gordon1978shepard}, Kriging \citep{wackernagel2003multivariate}, and radial basis function interpolation (RBF) \citep{powell1987radial, fornberg2007runge}.
-Among these approaches, the classical Lagrange interpolation, Newton interpolation and B-splines interpolation are usually used for univariate interpolation. \citet{wang2010high} proposed a high-order multivariate approximation scheme for scattered data sets, in which approximation error is represented using Taylor expansions at data points, and basis functions are determined through minimizing the approximation error.
+Traditional interpolation approaches for scattered data construct interpolation functions through combining explicitly pre-defined basis functions.
+The representative approaches include Lagrange interpolation, Newton interpolation \cite{heath2018scientific}, B-spline interpolation \cite{hall1976optimal}, Shepard’s method \cite{gordon1978shepard}, Kriging \cite{wackernagel2003multivariate}, and radial basis function interpolation (RBF) \cite{powell1987radial, fornberg2007runge}.
+Among these approaches, the classical Lagrange interpolation, Newton interpolation and B-splines interpolation are usually used for univariate interpolation. \cite{wang2010high} proposed a high-order multivariate approximation scheme for scattered data sets, in which approximation error is represented using Taylor expansions at data points, and basis functions are determined by minimizing the approximation error.